Virtual Appliances W/ Turnkey Linux

 Founded by engineers from an Israeli startup in mid-2008, the project aimed to create a community-driven open source initiative.
 It focused on enabling users to build turnkey solutions using components from major Linux distributions.

-The project commenced in September 2008 with the introduction of three prototype appliances designed for Drupal, Joomla, and LAMP, all based on Ubuntu 8.04.1.
-Over the ensuing months, significant enhancements were made to usability, leading to the release of a dozen additional appliances, including those for Ruby on Rails, MediaWiki, and Django.
-Initially, TurnKey’s virtual appliances utilized a streamlined Debian bootstrap (pre-v12.0 based on Ubuntu).
-Subsequently, the TurnKey Core was integrated, providing essential features common to all the project’s virtual appliances.
+The project began in September 2008 with three prototype appliances for Drupal, Joomla, and LAMP, all built on Ubuntu 8.04.1.
+Over the following months, developers improved usability and released a dozen more appliances, including Ruby on Rails, MediaWiki, and Django.
+Early on, TurnKey’s virtual appliances used a streamlined Debian bootstrap based on Ubuntu.
+Later, the team introduced TurnKey Core, which added essential features shared across all virtual appliances.

 • di-live: a live installer, derived from debian-installer.